wavemaker/docs/learn/howtos-datatable/index.md

         console.log(“The row data with index:”, $data.index , $data);
     };

-data sort
+On data sort

-event will be called when the Data Table header is clicked to sort by a particular column.
+This event will be called when the Data Table header is clicked to sort by a particular column.

 $scope.grid1Sort = function($event, $data) {
         //$data: $data has sorted data information returned from server